 The External Validation Is Accelerating

 Newsweek incorporated ANCC Magnet Recognition as a core element of its 2026 America's Best-in-State Hospitals rankings for the first time.
-This joins U.S. News & World Report and The Leapfrog Group's Hospital Survey, both of which already recognize Magnet status as a key indicator of organizational excellence.
-When three of the nation's most visible hospital ranking systems independently identify Magnet as a quality differentiator, the strategic value of designation extends well beyond the nursing department.
+U.S. News & World Report includes Magnet status in its hospital specialty ranking methodology, and the Leapfrog Hospital Survey awards organizations with current Magnet or Pathway designation full credit on the Nursing Workforce measure (Section 5C; NQF Safe Practice #9).
+When these visible ranking and survey systems recognize nursing excellence credentials, the strategic value of designation extends well beyond the nursing department.

 What the Magnet 3.0 Study Confirms